-Courses aimed at expanding the student's knowledge of the Italian language and civilization through the study of grammar and literature.
-Emphasis is placed on acquiring an advanced level of verbal expression in conversation, reading, and writing.
+An advanced course offering practice in speaking, understanding, reading and writing Italian, emphasizing the civilization and culture of Italy.
+The course introduces literary analysis of short stories, poems and novels.
 (CSU/UC) AA/AS Area C, CSU Area C-2, IGETC Area 3B and 6: UC Language other than English